nextgis/docs_ngweb/source/mapstyles.rst

 Vector layer styles
 =====================

 Styles describe a way of rendering for geodata and are one of the resources of NGW.
 Style is added to a map to display geodata.

 Formats
 ----------------------------------

-By now NextGIS Web supports two rendering libraries: "Mapserver" и "QGIS".
+By now NextGIS Web supports two rendering libraries: "Mapserver" and "QGIS".
 You can write Mapserver style yourself as a text.
-QGIS style you can only download from QGIS styles, it has much more settings.
+QGIS style you can only download from related qml file, it has much more settings.

 .. _ngw_qgis_style: